-16S analysis using real-time nanopore sequencing
+16S analysis using real-time, long-read nanopore sequencing

 The 16S rRNA gene is present in all bacteria and archaea.
 The gene is ideal for sequence-based identification of these organisms, particularly in mixed samples, due to the presence of conserved and highly variable regions.
-By narrowing down to a specific region of interest, all the organisms present in the sample can be seen without sequencing unnecesary regions of the genome, making the analysis quicker and more economical.
+By narrowing down to a specific region of interest, all the organisms present in the sample can be seen without sequencing unnecessary regions of the genome, making the analysis quicker and more economical.

 16S analysis with nanopore technology offers: